-- The Committee last considered this petition at its meeting on 8 June 2022, where it heard evidence from the Petitioner and the petitioners of petitions PE1890, PE1915, and PE1924 on a range of issues relating to rural healthcare.
+- 1. The Committee last considered this petition at its meeting on 8 June 2022, where it heard evidence from the petitioner and the petitioners of petitions PE1845, PE1915, and PE1924 on a range of issues relating to rural healthcare.
 At that meeting, the Committee agreed to consider the evidence heard at a future meeting. - 2.
-The petition summary is included in Annexe A and the Official Report of the Committee's last consideration of this petition is at Annexe B. - Written submissions received prior to the Committee's last consideration can be found on the petition's webpage.
-All written submissions received on the petition before May 2021 can be viewed on the petition on the archive webpage. - 4.
+The petition summary is included in Annexe A and the Official Report of the Committee's last consideration of this petition is at Annexe B. - 3.
+Written submissions received prior to the Committee's last consideration can be found on the petition's webpage. - 4.
 Further background information about this petition can be found in the SPICe briefing for this petition.

-5. The Scottish Government's initial position on this petition can be found on the petition's webpage.
+- 5. The Scottish Government's initial position on this petition can be found on the petition's webpage. - 6.
+The Committee may wish to note that on 9 June 2022, a Members' Business